William McMahon: Evaluation

 McMahon is often ranked among Australia's worst prime ministers.
 In 2001, five out of six historians surveyed by Australian Financial Review ranked him among their worst five prime ministers.
 Similarly, The Age surveyed eight historians in 2004 and all but one ranked McMahon as Australia's worst prime minister since World War II.
 Some of McMahon's most prominent critics have been those who served with him in cabinet.
 John Gorton called him "utterly untrustworthy", while Doug Anthony said he was "just not big enough for the job".
 Malcolm Fraser said he "had an insatiable ambition [...] he wasn't immoral, he was totally amoral".
 Billy Snedden considered McMahon "conspiratorial, devious, untrustworthy", and Paul Hasluck viewed him as "disloyal, devious, dishonest, untrustworthy, petty, cowardly", in his diaries referring to him as "that treacherous bastard".

 McMahon was nicknamed "Billy the Leak" for his willingness to divulge intimate and confidential information to the media.
 Despite this, he was disliked by many journalists and political commentators.
 Donald Horne called him "perhaps the silliest prime minister we ever had", and Peter Ryan said that "McMahon's way of politics was one of lying and leaking, conniving and conspiring, deceit and double-crossing".
 Malcolm Mackerras thought that he had "no achievements beyond actually getting the top job".
-Laurie Oakes, who spent over 50 years in the Canberra Press Gallery, viewed McMahon as "a liar and a sneak" and rated him as the worst prime minister he had worked with.
-Oakes recalled that he had continued leaking cabinet discussions even after becoming prime minister, and accused him of once having stolen a tape recorder.
+Political journalist Laurie Oakes described McMahon as "devious, nasty, dishonest - he lied all the time and stole things" before describing an incident where McMahon attempted to steal a tape recorder from his radio station by claiming ownership of the device despite it having the radio station's name engraved on it.
+He concludes by saying that McMahon was a "totally unworthy individual and the fact that he was Prime Minister of this country was a disgrace".

 Some writers have defended McMahon's reputation, arguing that he was a skilled politician who has been unfairly scapegoated for an almost inevitable election loss.
 According to John Hawkins, McMahon was "grudgingly admired for his energy and diligence", and generally acknowledged as having a mastery of economic policy.
 Mungo MacCallum, while noting that he left no lasting achievements, called his prime ministership a "brief but cheerful interlude" and praised him for leaving office with good grace.
 Marian Simms compared McMahon to Richard Nixon, suggesting that his character traits have been overemphasised, while Troy Bramston viewed him as "a prime minister who clearly understood the challenge of the times and was fighting to get his ship back on course" when he was forced out of office.
 Andrew Peacock, who served in McMahon's ministry, said that McMahon was "much better than he has been painted...
 He is somewhat ill-treated by history", and described him as "difficult, irascible, nervous yet capable".
 In his memoirs, Gough Whitlam wrote that McMahon was "an extraordinarily skilful, resourceful and tenacious politician ... had he been otherwise, the ALP victory in December 1972 would have been more convincing than it was".